 Kids can hone their skateboarding skills at the 10,000 square foot bowtie-shaped skate park.
 A great park for the whole family!

 River Avenue Parks, 100 E 157th St, The Bronx, NY 10451

 Take to the Bronx and shred up the skate park at River Avenue.
-Designed closely with the skateboarding community, this 10,000 square-foot concrete skate park features stairs, rails, ledges, benches, banks, and gaps in a plaza setting.
-River Avenue is one of the city’s first skate parks to use traditional New York City Parks’ materials and reference elements from the city’s past and present.
+Designed closely with the skateboard community, this 10,000 square-foot concrete skate park features stairs, rails, ledges, benches, banks, gaps, and transitioned elements in a plaza setting.
+River Avenue is one of the City’s first skate parks to use traditional New York City Parks’ materials and references elements from the city’s past and present.

 Bronx Park East &, Allerton Ave, The Bronx, NY 10467